The following grades are used at Middlebury College:

 C. Grade Reports

-Final grades are reported to the Registrar's Office at the end of each semester or term.
+Final grades are reported to the Registrar's Office at the end of each semester, term or study period.
 All grades must be submitted online by the time specified by the registrar.
 A faculty member who fails to meet this deadline is reported within 24 hours to the department chair.
-If there is no response within another 24 hours, the dean of the faculty or designee is notified.
+If there is no response within another 24 hours, the VPAA/DOF or designate is notified.
 Instructors should not report final course grades to students.

 Failure and D reports must be submitted by instructors to the registrar.
 These reports are used by the Administration Committee for determining eligibility for readmission and by Commons deans for advising.